 Repair Stepper Motor

-The motors that physically turns the low/high beam projector can break.
+The motors that physically turn the low/high beam projector can break.

 The stepper motor is located inside the headlight.
 It is controlled by the stepper controller module located below the headlight.
 The motor itself can fail, or the link to the low beam projector can fail.